 Realism is its major aspect:

 The recreation of the environment in the Kota is remarkable, which is one of the main reasons why students connect with it.
-The coaching institutions their politics with professors and students, some of whom are disliked and adored, including fan-favorite Jeetu Bhaiya (Jitendra Kumar) Who is the series’ main attraction, and how he connects with students, makes us wonder can our mentor be the same as Jeetu Bhaiya.
+The coaching institutions their politics with professors and students, some of whom are disliked and adored, including fan-favorite Jeetu Bhaiya (Jitendra Kumar).
+He is the series’ main attraction, and how he connects with students, makes us wonder can our mentor be the same as Jeetu Bhaiya.

 The show doesn’t focus on just one character; it portrays a wide range of students, from financially disadvantaged Meena (Ranjan Raj) who lives in a storeroom on rent to Uday (Alam Khan) who is academically challenged but never blames his parents or others for his predicament.
 Plus his dialogue at the end of season one ‘’Ma bap ke decision shayad galat ho sakte hai par unki niyat kabhi galat nahi hoti’’ defines the importance of parents in everyone’s life.